 On July 11, 2012, RLIS, Inc. filed a complaint in the United States District Court for the Southern District of Texas against us.
 The complaint alleges, among other things, that our Enterprise EHR product (now Allscripts Touchworks) willfully infringes U.S. Patent No. 7,076,436.
 On September 28, 2012, the plaintiff filed an amended complaint that alleges, among other things, that certain of our products and services infringe both the foregoing patent as well as U.S. Patent No. 5,823,940.
 The amended complaint seeks an unspecified amount of damages and interest, as well as injunctive relief.
-No trial date has been scheduled.
+The case is currently scheduled for trial in March 2015.